Nolelle/RAGChat/README.md

    - Flan-T5 model fine-tuned on first responder documentation
    - Phi-3 Mini model for improved quality and efficiency
    - **New**: Llama 3.1 1B model for state-of-the-art performance
+   - TinyLlama 1.1B model optimized for fast inference ("tinyllama-1.1b-first-responder-fast")
 2. **Retrieval-Augmented Generation (RAG)**: Enhances responses by retrieving relevant information from a document store
 3. **Hybrid Retrieval**: Combines semantic search with keyword-based retrieval for better results

+## Current Model Configuration

+The system is currently configured to use the "tinyllama-1.1b-first-responder-fast" model by default.
+This model provides a good balance of response quality and speed, particularly on devices with limited resources.

 ## New: Support for Llama 3.1 1B